When there are multiple SIP proxies in front of a SIP Proxy/Registrar cluster, TLS cannot be used in a load balancer environment.

 There are cases when the WebSphere proxy server can not use the same TLS connection initiated by the client.
 The WebSphere proxy server attempts to establish a new TLS connection to the Sametime client.
 However, since Sametime Audio/Video TLS is used with server-provided certificates, the TLS handshake will fail and as a result, the call will fail.

 There are two options:

-- Use a single WebSphere proxy (instead of multiple) in front of a clustered SIP Proxy/Registrar.
-In this case the WebSphere proxy has a connection to the client (associated with registrations that the client initiates).
-The client receives inbound traffic over the same connection and therefore, the WebSphere proxy does not try to create a new connection to the client.
-Disadvantage: Affects high availability, WebSphere proxy becomes a single point of failure.
+- Use a single WebSphere proxy, instead of multiple WebSphere proxy servers, in front of a clustered SIP Proxy/Registrar.
+In this case, the WebSphere proxy server has a connection to the client (associated with registrations that the client initiates).
+The client receives inbound traffic over the same connection, therefore, the WebSphere proxy server does not try to create a new connection to the client.
+Disadvantage: High availability is impacted and the WebSphere proxy server becomes a single point of failure.

 - Use TCP instead of TLS.
-Disadvantage: this option requires to disable security (including SIP authentication).
-Follow the instructions below to disable the SIP security
+Disadvantage: This option requires that security be disabled (including SIP authentication).

 - Log in to the SIP Proxy and Registrar administrative console.